Last Updated: June 30th, 2020

 This Policy applies to your use of the Services, whether you are Client or an End User of the Services, including in connection with one or more events (each, an “Event”).
 Please read this Policy carefully, as it describes how we collect, use and share your information.
 By accessing and interacting with the Services, you consent to this Policy.

-If you are an End User, you acknowledge that we will share your information, including your personally identifiable information, with our Client(s) as specified in this Policy for the purpose of providing the Services, including in connection with one or more Event(s) that you may attend.
+If you are an End User, you acknowledge that we may share your information, including your personally identifiable information, with certain third parties as specified in this Policy.

 Information you provide as you use the Services.
 When you register for an Attendify account, you must provide us with certain personal information about yourself, such as name and email address.
 You may also voluntarily choose to provide us with personal information as you use the Services, including, without limitation, by completing your profile and registering for and interacting with others in connection with one or more Events.
 This may include personal information about you, such as your address, phone number and company name (if you are a Client).
 If you correspond with us by email, we may retain the content of your email messages, your email address and our responses.
 We may also retain any messages you send through the Service.

 Information we collect from you passively.
 We automatically collect certain information about you as you use the Services, including, without limitation, through cookies on the Attendify website and in-app tracking when you use our Apps.
 This may include information about your device (such as your Unique Device Identifier), your location, your Internet usage, and how you interact with the Services.
-This may include information about the way you use the Services, the parts of our Services you use and third party apps or websites you visit when you leave our Services.
+This may include information about the way you use the Services, the parts of our Services you use, any Event sessions you may attend, and third party apps or websites you visit when you leave our Services.

 Information we collect from third parties.
 If you are an End User, we may receive information about you from a Client, and we may collect information from your social media accounts if you choose to give us permission to access your social media accounts.
 We may also work with third parties who collect information about you when you use our app.
 For example, our vendors might use scripts or other tools to track your activities on our Services.
 They may do this to make sure our Services function properly.

 We use information to administer and provide the core functionality of the Services.
-For example, we use your information, such as your contact information, in connection with any Events for which you register.
+For example, we use your information, such as your contact information, in connection with any Events or Event sessions for which you register.